tprasadtp/ubuntu-post-install/docs/faq/debug.md

 ## Debugging the script

-You can chose from multiple debug modes. by setting DEBUG variable to one of the following
+You can chose from multiple debug modes.

-- `DEBUG=1` Print debug messages
+- `--debug` Only prints debug messages
-- `DEBUG=trace` Print debug messages and apt/dpkg/snap/ppa/pip logs.
+- `--debug-trace` Prints debug messages and apt/dpkg/snap/ppa/pip logs.
 Please note that This can generate a lot of output.

 ![debug](/assets/recordings/docker-no-snaps-focal-debug.gif)